markozecevic/BioC19proposal/README.md

 * Build a Docker image with all the dependencies required for your analysis
 * Use docopt to define the interface for running your script as a command-line tool
-* Use Rabix composer to create a CWL description of your R analysis
+* Use Rabix Composer to create a CWL description of your R analysis

 # References